tlswg/tls13-spec/draft-ietf-tls-tls13.md

 random
 : A client-generated random structure.

-session_id
+legacy_session_id
-: Versions of TLS prior to TLS 1.3 supported a session resumption feature which has been merged with Pre-Shared Keys in this version (see {{resumption-and-psk}}).
+: Versions of TLS before TLS 1.3 supported a session resumption feature which has been merged with Pre-Shared Keys in this version (see {{resumption-and-psk}}).
-  This field MUST be ignored by a server negotiating TLS 1.3 and should be set as a zero length vector (i.e., a single zero byte length field) by clients which do not have a cached session_id set by a pre-TLS 1.3 server.
+  This field MUST be ignored by a server negotiating TLS 1.3 and SHOULD be set as a zero length vector (i.e., a single zero byte length field) by clients which do not have a cached session ID set by a pre-TLS 1.3 server.

 cipher_suites